lse-my472/lse-my472.github.io/index.md

 ![LSE](images/lse-logo.jpg)
 # MY472 Data for Data Scientists

-### Michaelmas Term 2018
+### Michaelmas Term 2019

 ### Instructors

-* [Pablo Barberá](mailto:P.Barbera@lse.ac.uk), Department of Methodology.  *Office hours*: Fridays 12.30-14.30, COL.7.10 (book via LSE for You)
+* [Kenneth Benoit](mailto:K.R.Benoit@lse.ac.uk), Department of Methodology.  *Office hours*: Tuesdays 15:30-17:00, Wednesdays 10:00-11:00, COL.8.11 (book via StudentHub)

-* [Akitaka Matsuo](mailto:A.Matsuo@lse.ac.uk), Department of Methodology.  *Office hours*: Tuesdays 11.30-12.30, COL.8.02 (book via LSE for You.
-Only weeks 3, 4, 5, 9)
+* [Milena Tsvetkova](mailto:m.tsvetkova@lse.ac.uk), Department of Methodology.  *Office hours*: TBC, COL.8.03 (book via StudentHub.
+Only weeks 10, 11)

 ### Course Information

-* Lectures on Tuesdays 09:00–11:00 in 32L.LG.03
+* Lectures on Tuesdays 09:00–11:00 in CBG.2.01
 * Classes on:
-    - Thursdays 9:30-11:00 TW2.4.03
+    - Thursdays 9:30-11:00 TBC
-    - Fridays 15:00-16:30 STC.S018
+    - Fridays 15:00-16:30 TBC

 No lectures or classes will take place during School Reading Week 6.

 ### Course Description

-This course will cover the principles of digital methods for storing and structuring data, including data types, relational and non­relational database design, and query languages.
+This course will cover the principles of digital methods for storing and structuring data, including data types, relational and non-relational database design, and query languages.
 Students will learn to build, populate, manipulate and query databases based on datasets relevant to their fields of interest.
-The course will also cover workflow management for typical data transformation and cleaning projects, frequently the starting point and most time­-consuming part of any data science project.
-This course uses a project-based learning approach towards the study of performance computation and group­-based collaboration, essential ingredients of modern data science projects.
+The course will also cover workflow management for typical data transformation and cleaning projects, frequently the starting point and most time-consuming part of any data science project.
+This course uses a project-based learning approach towards the study of performance computation and group-based collaboration, essential ingredients of modern data science projects.
 The coverage of data sharing will include key skills in on-line publishing, including the elements of web design, the technical elements of web technologies and web programming, as well as the use of revision-control and group collaboration tools such as GitHub.